 For more information on Café Tissardmine, please click here.

 If you have any questions please do not hesitate to contact us directly at email@example.com.

-Note : Applications are due Nov.
-20, 2019 and we aim to have the results of the application available before Jan.
-1, 2020.
+Note : Applications are due Aug.
+31, 2022, results will be announced via email in the first week of September.
 We will work to support participants to gather funding, providing letters of invitation and other resources to help make the trip possible.